How to Contract With CalPERS

 Frequently Asked Questions

-- Can I see what solicitation proposals CalPERS has received?
+- Can I see what business contract solicitation proposals CalPERS has received?

-After the contract has been awarded, you may review proposals or request a copy.
-To review proposals, please contact our Contract Administrator at (916) 795-3020 to schedule an appointment.
-There are two ways to receive copies of solicitation proposals:
+After a contract has been awarded, you may review proposals or request copies.
+To review proposals, call (916) 795-3020 to schedule an appointment.
+For copies:

-- Contact our Contracts Management staff.
-They will calculate the copy fee ($.10 per page) and provide you with the information necessary to submit a check for payment.
+- Contact Contracts Management who will calculate the copy fee ($.10 per page) and provide you information for submitting a check.
 Once payment is received, it takes approximately three weeks to provide copies by regular mail.
-Delivery can be expedited if you provide your overnight mail service account number.
+To rush delivery, provide your overnight mail service account number.

-- Make your own copies.
-You must provide your own copier and paper.
-Additional charges apply for anything CalPERS staff must provide, such as set up, space, etc.
+- Make your own copies with your own copier and paper.
+Additional charges apply for anything CalPERS provides, such as set up, space, etc.